 Dr Ash Asudeh

-Semantics, pragmatics, some psycholinguistics for general prelims.
+Semantics, pragmatics, general linguistics (prelims).

 Formal foundations of linguistics, semantics, pragmatics.